duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### developer-7

-**Q:** What is the significance of Developers owning the estimation of Product Backlog Items in Scrum?
+**Q:** {Interrogate} What is the significance of Developers owning the estimation of Product Backlog Items in Scrum?

 - Vietnamese outline:
   - Question: Vì sao Developer cần tự ước lượng PBI trong Scrum?